What is the Millennium Wave?

 Half Hawaiian, half Californian, Laird Hamilton pioneered the birth of tow-in surfing and participated in some of the most epic XXL sessions in the history of the sport.

-Known as a swell hunter, the waterman has never stopped pushing the boundaries of surfing, and specifically of what is considered surfable.
+Known as a swell hunter, the waterman has never stopped pushing the boundaries of surfing, specifically of what is considered surfable.

 The first person to ever surf Tahiti's Teahupoo was Thierry Vernaudon, a local wave rider.